 An opportunity to stay at Jørn Utzon’s,residence ‘Can Lis’ in Majorca, Spain. the week prior to program commencement

 Each student will be provided with the equivalent of AU$6,000 to cover international airfares, accommodation and living expenses during their visit.
 Students will be responsible for organising their own accommodation.
 However, an Australian MADE representative will provide assistance through information and advice.

 MADE by the Opera House applications for Danish students have now closed.
-The program will open for Australian students enrolled in an Danish tertiary institution who will have completed their third year of an engineering, architecture or design (in the built environment) degree by 1 July 2015.
+The program will open for Australian students enrolled in an Australian tertiary institution who will have completed their third year of an engineering, architecture or design (in the built environment) degree by 20 December 2015.
 Refer to the MADE Application and Program Terms and Conditions for Applicant eligibility.